3 Paintings in Collection

 Detroit Institute of Arts, MI; Columbus Gallery of Fine Art, OH; Dallas Museum of Art, TX; The Wolfsonian, Florida International University, Miami Beach, FL; Whitney Museum of American Art, New York, NY; Farnsworth Art Museum, Rockland, Maine; National Gallery of Art, Washington, D.C.; Wellesley College, MA; University of Northern Colorado, Greeley, CO

 Imagining Florida: History and Myth in the Sunshine State, Boca Raton Museum of Art, FL, 2018-2019

-The Pursuit of Abstraction, Wolfsonian Art Museum, Miami, FL.
-Traveled to Artis-Naples, The Baker Museum, Naples, FL, 2017
+The Pursuit of Abstraction, Wolfsonian Art Museum, Miami, FL, 2016.
+Traveled to The Baker Museum, Naples, FL, 2017

 Between the Wars: Women of the Whitney Studio Club and Museum, Whitney Museum of American Art, 1997

 Streamlined: The Precisionist Impulse in American Art, Hirschl & Adler Galleries, NY, 1995-1996

 Precisionism in America 1915-41: Reordering Reality, Montclair Art Museum, NJ, 1994